taraksh01/learn-nextjs/note.md

 - This file allows us to create loading state that are displayed to user while a specific route segment's content is loading

 - The loading state appears immedietly after navigation, giving user assurance that the application is responsive and actively loading content

+## Error

+- Autometically wraps a route segment and its nested children in a React error boundary
+- Create UI error for the specific segments using file-based hirarchy to adjust granularity
+- Isolate errors to affected segments while keeping the rest app functional and add functionality to recover from error without full page reload